pgdogdev/docs/docs/configuration/pgdog.toml/sharded_tables.md

 ## Omnisharded tables

 Omnisharded tables are tables that have the same data on all shards.
 They typically are small and contain metadata, e.g., list of countries, cities, etc., and are used in joins.
-PgDog allows to read from these tables directly and load balances traffic event across all shards.
+PgDog allows to read from these tables directly and load balances traffic evenly across all shards.

 #### Example
 ```toml